 Onions, with their slight sweetness and crunch, tomatoes that contribute a juicy, tangy kick, the cooling and refreshing cucumber, and the mildly sweet carrots – together, they create a symphony of flavours and textures.

 The mint sauce and cumin seeds are what truly set this dish apart.
-The fresh, cool flavour of the mint sauce cuts through the richness of the yogurt and the earthiness of the cumin seeds, balancing out the flavours beautifully.
+The fresh, cool flavour of the mint sauce cuts through the richness of the yoghurt and the earthiness of the cumin seeds, balancing out the flavours beautifully.

 If you can’t find mint sauce, fresh mint leaves blended with a touch of water can also work wonders.

 The flexibility of the Mint Raita recipe is its strength.
 You can modify it to suit your personal preferences or dietary needs, use alternative ingredients, or add new ones.
 Remember, the key is to keep tasting as you go, adjusting the flavours until you hit the right note.

 One of the beauties of cooking is the freedom to experiment and make a recipe on your own.
 When it comes to Mint Raita, there are a multitude of ingredient swaps you can try to cater to specific dietary requirements or simply to switch up the flavour profile.